-- 2.2.1.1 Changes that may have a significant impact on mine closure, reclamation, or water quality; information on engineering changes to the mill that may affect water quality or waste characteristics; new waste treatment processes; changes to solid waste disposal facilities, changes to ground and surface water interception, conveyance or monitoring systems; and the addition of new waste streams that discharge to TDF including Pond 7, Site 23, or underground workings must be submitted to the Department and approval must be obtained prior to any such changes or discharges. - 2.2.1.2 The permittee shall develop the site in accordance with Department-approved plans and amendments thereof, which are submitted by the applicant as required by this permit and referenced in section 1.2.1.
-Pollution prevention concepts shall be incorporated into operations plans for the project. - 2.2.1.3 The permittee shall design, operate, and reclaim surface disposal facilities to minimize run-on of storm water.
+- 2.2.1.1 Changes that may have a significant impact on mine closure, reclamation; information on engineering changes to the mill that may have a significant impact on waste characteristics; new waste treatment processes; changes to solid waste disposal facilities, changes to ground and surface water interception, conveyance or monitoring systems; and the addition of new waste streams that discharge to TDF including Pond 7 and Pond 10, Site 23, or underground workings must be submitted to the Department and approval must be obtained prior to any such changes or discharges. - 2.2.1.2 The permittee shall develop the waste disposal facilities covered under this permit in accordance with Department-approved plans and amendments thereof, which are submitted by the applicant as required by this permit and referenced in section 1.2.1.
+Pollution prevention concepts shall be incorporated into operations plans for the project.

+2.2.1.3 The permittee shall design, operate, and reclaim surface disposal facilities to minimize run-on of storm water.